 A portrait is not just a portrait.
 I think one of the most important things about it is the interest in the subject.
 It’s all about connecting to people and finding out things about them.
 I really love portraing peole as I am a genuinely curious person, especially about people I’ve never met or I barely know.
 It opens me up new points of views, another perspective.
 Christina also works as a photographer and we got closer portraing each other.
 This portait session took place at Yppenplatz in Vienna, one of my favorite spots in the city.

 … networking is just great!
-After meeting the founders of Anagathaya (www.srilanka-zukunft.at) and having the homestory photoshooting in Sri Lanka they asked me to organize a workshop for all the members!
-And tada, here we are!
-The workshop will take place the 9th of May in Vienna, have a look at the following information about the main focus!
+After meeting the founders of Anagathaya (www.srilanka-zukunft.at) and having the home story photoshoot in Sri Lanka, they asked me to organize a workshop for all of their members!
+And ta-da…here we are!
+This wonderful workshop will take place the 9th of May in Vienna, have a look at the following information about the main focus!

 A few weeks before my trip to Sri Lanka an article in the “vormagazin”, an Austrian railway magazin, caught my attention: It was about all I need, a beverage based on green tea, produced with fair trade ingredients amongst others with Sri Lankan ginger!
 Back home I started doing some internet research and found out that besides a clear commitment to organic cultivation and fairtrade, the company also supports education of children and adolescents in Sri Lanka, Tibet and Nepal!
 Great thing!
 I decided to offer my services and receved an immediate answer: the company commissioned me to photograph a homestory in Sri Lanka!
 A few days before departure I also met Michaela and Claudia, the founders of the organisation Ahnagathaya who build a school offering additional mentoring which accomodates more than 100 students.